Sprowston, Norfolk

 New Build (3-bed)£295,000Market rate

 Schools are Sprowston’s headline feature.
-Sprowston Community High School is rated Outstanding by Ofsted – one of very few state secondaries in Norfolk to hold this rating.
+Sprowston Community Academy is rated Good by Ofsted (May 2022 inspection).
 It consistently produces strong GCSE and A-level results, has excellent facilities, and is the single biggest driver of family moves to the area.
 Catchment area properties command a measurable premium.

 At primary level, Sprowston Infant School and Sprowston Junior School are both rated Good.
-White Woman Lane Junior School (which feeds into Sprowston High) also holds Good.
+White Woman Lane Junior School (which feeds into Sprowston Community Academy) is rated Outstanding by Ofsted.
 Woodland View Junior School in the newer development area is rated Good.
-For families, this means Good-to-Outstanding education from age 4 to 18 without leaving the area – a rare combination in Norfolk.
+For families, this means Good-to-Outstanding education from age 4 to 18 without leaving the area, a rare combination in Norfolk.

 How Easy Is It to Get Around Sprowston?

-Norwich city centre is about 10-15 minutes by car (longer in rush hour via Wroxham Road).
+Norwich city centre is about 10 to 15 minutes by car (longer in rush hour via Wroxham Road).
 Buses run frequently via First Eastern Counties routes along Wroxham Road and Blue Boar Lane.
-Norwich station is about 15-20 minutes by car or bus for mainline trains.
-Cycling is feasible for city centre commuters – it’s a relatively flat 3-4 mile ride.
+Norwich station is about 15 to 20 minutes by car or bus for mainline trains.
+Cycling is feasible for city centre commuters, it’s a relatively flat 3 to 4 mile ride.

 What Is Day-to-Day Life Like in Sprowston?